rachwo/Flow-pipeline/README.md

 * `flow_foldername_2` *(optional)* the name of the folder containing the third acquisition timepoint

 * `normalize` a logical value.
 If TRUE, per-channel normalization will be performed.
 Default is FALSE.
+Can only be run if cytoNorm was performed.

 * `plot_norm` a logical value.
 If TRUE, normalized and unnormalized histograms will be produced for each channel and for each sample.
 Default is FALSE.